 If you love going to the beach but can’t stand laying on a towel for hours, this is a great plan to move your body while enjoying the beach vibes!

 More things to do in the Costa Brava

 We’ve written several posts with adventures to do in the area.
 Here are some suggestions:

 - Seven beaches in the province of Girona that aren’t packed during summer: Get away from the summer crowds by hiking to one of these secluded beaches in the Costa Brava.

 - Herbocaiac, a foraging and kayaking adventure in the Costa Brava: A kayaking, snorkelling, and foraging experience in Palamós.
-You’ll learn about the plants and algae of the region, and get immerse in a beautiful landscape while doing some exercise.
+You’ll learn about the region’s plants and algae and get immersed in a beautiful landscape while exercising.

-- Discovering Tossa de Mar, a historic medieval town in the Costa Brava: Tossa de Mar is an historic city of the Costa Brava, famous for its sandy coves, its lighthouse, and its fortified medieval town.
+- Discovering Tossa de Mar, a historic medieval town in the Costa Brava: Tossa de Mar is a historic city of the Costa Brava, famous for its sandy coves, lighthouse, and fortified medieval town.